saltstack/salt/doc/topics/roadmap/index.rst

 There are also a number of features that should be pulled out of their classes and made to stand alone.
 Also we want to MASSIVELY improve platform support and module/state penetration.

+This is only a subset of what we can expect 2.0.0 to be!

 With 1.0.0 salt is a great option, with 2.0.0, using anything else is just plain dumb!